 You and the employee can agree to a working arrangement that differs from what the person originally requested.
 If this happens, you need to confirm the agreed changes in writing within 21 days of the request.

-Recent Fair Work Commission arbitration
+Recent Fair Work Commission rulings

 Our advice